AgentCape/Cape-Snus/README.md

 Added 2 diffrent snus to the list that can be used in X-inventory

+Has a Progressbar
+Nicotin kick for 20 seconds.

 Install:
 Drag the file into resources and make sure to ensure Cape-Snus